First Grade Curriculum

 - Students learn use proper punctuation, including proper use of periods, question marks, and apostrophes in contractions.

-- Students begin to apply the rules of English diction and grammar to their writing, specifically the correct use of pronouns, correct verb form and tense, including subject-verb agreement.
+- Students begin to apply the rules of English diction and grammar to their writing, specifically the correct use of pronouns and correct verb form and tense, including subject-verb agreement.

 Phonics and Spelling